Valve Axes Steam Greenlight, Upsets Indie Devs With New Submission Fee

 But no announcement in the gaming community is without its teething pains, and this one comes in response to Steam Direct’s new listing fee.
 According to Valve, rather than a voting system like Greenlight, Steam Direct will allow games to be listed on Steam immediately for a flat fee — one that Valve says will be anywhere between $100 and $5,000.

-That last, as per Polygon, prompted an angry wave of indie developers – many of them responsible for some of Steam’s best-selling titles, to flood Twitter.
+That last announcement, as Polygon reported, prompted an angry wave of indie developers — many of them responsible for some of Steam’s best-selling titles, to flood Twitter.

 “Now imagine our chances with a $5k fee.”